mdymen85/kafkaretrytopic/README.md

 The first one, the **consumer**, will consume a message from the **producer**, and will throw an exception -just for testig porpuses-.
 And, because of this exception, in the catch block, the code will add a message in a pending table to be sent to a retry topic.
 After this, the consumer will consume the same message but, in this case, from the **retry-topic**, and will redirect it to a specific retry topic where **retry consumer**, other instance of **consumer** will consume that message.

-### What happend if i want to maintain the order of the message?
+### What happend if i want to maintain the order the messages with the same key?

 In this case, in the **control_key** table, we save the key reference of the messages, and a value starting with 1.
 That represents the quantity of messages that are being redirected to the **retry-topic**.
 Every time that a new message with the same key arrives to the **consumer** will check if needs to redirect to the **retry-topic** and, in such case, will add 1 to the **control_key** table.